 Let’s PERSIST WITH A BACK-AND-FORTH RECIPROCITY in our interactions:

 1. WAIT FOR YOUR CHILD TO RESPOND after you initiate an interaction.
 Don’t say anything.
 Just wait with anticipation in your eyes and a smile.
 You will be surprised if you start doing this that your child takes longer than you expect, but will respond in some way.
-Waiting helps your child to think for him or herself and also works on their impulsivity which will eventually increase his/her frustration tolerance.
+Waiting helps your child to think for him or herself and also works on their impulsivity which will eventually increase their frustration tolerance.

 • USE AFFECT RATHER THAN WORDS if your child isn’t responding.
 That is, make funny sounds of anticipation such as “Ohhhhh?” or “Ohhhh…” or “Ohhhh!” or even “Hmmm…” or gasps or giggles.
 You want your child to be enticed into referencing you and then responding to you.
 You can even do something funny with your body like wobbling so not to fall over.

 • REFRAIN FROM PHYSICALLY TOUCHING THE CHILD to force them into your field of vision or to put something into their hand.
 We want to use affect to entice and woo them into the interaction so that the motivation to reference us and respond comes from the child, not from us.
+We want the child to have that agency and ability to say, “no.

 2. KEEP WITH THE INTERACTION.
 If we open a circle of communication with our child and the child responds, we want to continue with another related circle rather than jumping to something new and opening a new circle.
 This means we try to STAY IN THE MOMENT.
 We want to create that back-and-forth flow rather than just comment on what the child is doing or repeat what the child says.

-• EXAMPLE: You’ve engaged your child by pushing a car alongside him/her car and the child responds with a smile or even looks over at your car.
+• EXAMPLE: You’ve engaged your child by pushing a car alongside their car and the child responds with a smile or even looks over at your car.
 We can continue with this activity by making our car go “Honk!
 Honk!” or making the car crash exclaiming “Oops!
 Crashed!” or making your car go faster than your child’s by whizzing by and making a “Vroooom!” noise.
 We can do all of these things RATHER THAN moving to the marble tower next to it and starting to play marbles, which is something new.
 You could, however, bring the marbles into the interaction by rolling a marble in front of your child’s car, for instance.

 • Your child might even push your car away and try to avoid you, but you can respond by saying, “Oh!
 No car, Mama/Dada!”
 And then make it playful by creating anticipation.
 You could sing-song entice, “Ohhhh… I’m coming back!” as you slowly approach with your car again.
 Each time your child pushes you away or responds by turning away, that is a response that you can then respond back to playfully.